raphaelweis/raphaelweis.github.io/content/projects.md

 ## 1 personal project: Thinker

 Thinker is an application I co-founded with 2 software engineering students from [Epita](https://www.epita.fr/en/).
 The goal is to provide the user with quizzes on various subjects, that he can use to learn new things, improve his general knowledge or practice concepts he already knows.
 Quizzes are served to the user in an infinite vertical scrolling list, much like videos on [Tiktok](https://www.tiktok.com) or [Instagram Reels](https://www.instagram.com).
 Quizzes from the user's feed come from personalized recommandations, based on the user's following and quiz viewing habits.
-Thinker also aims to be a social network, where users can search and follow each other's profiles
+Thinker also aims to be a social network, where users can search and follow each other's profiles.

-Thinker is currently in active development, and we are working towards towards releasing a functional v1 in 2025.
+Thinker is currently in active development, and we are working towards releasing a functional v1 in 2025.

 ![2 screenshots of the thinker application](/thinker.png)